PMCC-BioinformaticsCore/janis-translate-examples/galaxy/workflows/unicycler_assembly/tutorial.md

 Before running the workflow, have a look through the files to locate any issues you see.  <br>
 Once you are satisfied, try to run the workflow.

-To run the workflow, first ensure that docker is running. <br>
-The translation can then be run using the following:
+The translation can be run using the following:
 ```
 nextflow run main.nf
 ```